 I’m the kind of person who wears sheath dresses year round — with tights and sweaters in colder seasons, and usually with bare legs and pumps in warmer seasons.
+(2015 Update: check out our most recent roundup of stylish sheath dresses for work.)
 To me, the perfect sheath dress: a) is sleeveless (so I can throw a blazer or cardigan on top without feeling like the sleeves are bunch), b) requires zero consideration of which bra I’m wearing with it because it has wide enough straps and a high (if not entirely covered) back, c) is a bit fitted, but not skin-tight like a “body con” dress (body conscious) or boxyish like a shift, and d) has a high enough neckline that I can wear it by itself.
 No beading/sparkles/bows/artistic folds, please, and the plainer the color, the more versatile the dress.
 Of course, I should note: although you see “professional” women everywhere on television with bare legs and bare arms, you really must know your office — if you’re still learning the culture, prepare to wear pantyhose, as well as a blazer or cardigan if you’re walking around the office/attending meetings.
 Readers, what does your perfect sheath dress look like?
 Have you gotten any amazing sheath dresses recently?

 (Do note: everything pictured below comes in simple colors like black, navy, or gray, but I may be showing a more colorful dress because it’s easier to see the details quickly.)